Finance & Mortgage Calculators

 Finance & MortgageAbout Finance & Mortgage Calculators

-Whether you're buying your first home, refinancing an existing loan, or evaluating a personal line of credit, understanding your true borrowing cost is essential before you sign anything.
-Our finance and mortgage calculators use standard industry formulas — the same ones lenders use — to give you an accurate picture of your monthly payment, total interest paid, and amortization schedule.
+Whether you're buying your first home, checking affordability, refinancing an existing loan, comparing a personal loan, estimating APR, or building a safer monthly cash-flow plan, understanding your true borrowing cost is essential before you sign anything.
+Our finance and mortgage calculators use standard industry formulas — the same ones lenders use — to give you an accurate picture of your monthly payment, total interest paid, payoff path, and financing drag.

 The mortgage payment formula accounts for principal, interest rate, and loan term.
 Our calculators also let you layer in property taxes, homeowner's insurance, and HOA fees so your estimate reflects what you'll actually pay each month — not just the PITI-light figure lenders advertise.
-Use the auto loan calculator to compare vehicle financing scenarios, or the loan payment calculator to evaluate consolidation options.
+Use the debt-to-income, personal-loan, and APR calculators to compare lender offers more honestly, or the emergency-fund calculator to reduce your dependence on expensive debt in the first place.

 All estimates are based on fixed-rate assumptions unless otherwise noted.
 Adjustable-rate mortgages (ARMs) involve variable future payments that depend on rate-index changes, which our tools cannot predict.
 Always verify key figures with your lender before committing to a loan.